DON’T DARE READ THIS ALONE!

 When one spouse passes away, his or her separate property is distributed according to his or her will, or according to intestacy laws without a will.
 The distribution of marital property depends on how the spouse’s share ownership—the type of ownership.

 If spouses own property in “joint tenancy with the right of survivorship” or “tenancy by the entirety,” the property goes to the surviving spouse.
 This right is actually independent of what the deceased spouse’s will says.
 However, if the property was owned as “tenancy in common,” then the property can go to someone other than the surviving spouse, per the deceased spouse’s will.
 Of course, not all property has a title or deed.
 In such cases, generally, whoever paid for the property or received it as a gift owns it.

-For at least four reasons a lawyer in a common law state like Iowa needs to have a basic understanding of community property principles.
+For at least three reasons a lawyer in a common-law state like Iowa needs to have a basic understanding of community property principles.